Responsible Disclosure Policy

 Disclosure Timeline: 30 days (may be extended up to 90 days)

 As security researchers, we discover software vulnerabilities in mobile apps and operating systems.
 We follow a responsible disclosure process to translate these findings into actionable intelligence for enterprises, mobile software developers and individuals.
-This policy explains our responsible disclosure philosophy and process to all parties concerned including software developers, vendors, researchers, business partners, the media and the public.
+This policy explains our responsible disclosure philosophy and process to all parties concerned including software developers, vendors, researchers, organization partners, the media and the public.
 Some software is commercial, while other projects may be free and/or open source.
 For simplicity, throughout this document we refer to the “developer” to denote the party identified as responsible for a particular piece of software.

 Responsible disclosure is well established as a beneficial and ethical practice, and our process incorporates leading standards and reasonable practices to promote mobile security.
 Our purpose in disclosing software vulnerabilities is to help the affected parties – software developers and mobile users – avoid exploitation by malicious parties.
 We recognize that in some cases, releasing detailed information regarding certain vulnerabilities (“full disclosure”) could provide information to malicious parties who do not otherwise have that information.
 At the same time we also recognize that, in most cases, individuals empowered with information can take steps to protect themselves from attack.
 In all cases we apply reasonable judgment regarding the type of software, degree of risk, and remediation available to users for a given disclosure.
 We do not always agree with developers on how long a security remediation should take.
 In some cases we will inform users of a vulnerability before it is patched, because it empowers them to proactively protect themselves.